 This year, we will be reflecting on the IRR’s legacy and how that ‘revolutionary act’ of April 1972 underpins the organisation’s identity and sets the coordinates for its work today and into the future.

 As part of this special anniverary, we’re asking our regular readers, supporters and friends to sign up to a regular monthly donation.
-Help us continue to publish important research, maintain our archive and keep a record on racism and resistance by becoming a supporter today.
+Help us continue to publish important research, maintain our archive and keep a record on racism and resistance by becoming a friend of the IRR today.

 Here and Now: Rare BBC film on the IRR’s transformation from 1982